Fragmon/klipper_max_flow_test/README.md

 **Auto-SGT keeps tuning to the same value as my config** — That's fine — it confirms your SGT is already optimal.
 The console will say "current SGT=N already optimal — no change needed".

+**Thermal stress score (yellow/red zones) appears even though my heater seems fine** — The score combines five signals; PWM peaks above 95 %, drops above 5 °C, or large intra-run SG drift each contribute.
+Check the chart's tooltip to see which component dominates.
+If only intra-run drift is high while PWM and temperature look stable, that often indicates the filament was getting harder to push during runs — possible cold extrusion or filament tangling.

 ### TMC2209-specific (experimental)